Bone Broth is like a magic elixir!Jump to Recipe

 A few of the recipes that I have used my pulled chicken in are:

-Lemongrass Chicken Lettuce Wraps, chicken enchiladas, curried chicken salad, chicken pot pie, chicken tortilla soup, and many more that I promise to share with you!
-In the mean time use this broth to make my Aunt Jayne’s dumpling noodles or easy turkey soup (which can also be made using chicken).
-The pulled chicken is easy to keep in the fridge and super easy to measure out for my normal 4 ounce serving of protein.
+Lemongrass Chicken Lettuce Wraps, chicken enchiladas, curried chicken salad, chicken pot pie, chicken tortilla soup, and many more that we promise to share with you!
+In the meantime, use this broth to make my Aunt Jayne’s dumpling noodles or easy turkey soup (which can also be made using chicken).
+The pulled chicken keeps well in the fridge and is super easy to measure out for your weekly meal prep!

 Easy Chicken Bone Broth (Paleo)